What is the Glycemic Index?

 You know those overlay maps, where you start with a very basic map, add an overlay with more detail, then add another overlay with yet more detail, and so on until you have a complete picture of a specific area?
 Think of using the glycemic index in a similar way:

 Next comes the layer of basic nutrition, which is all about balance.
-Your meal needs to include protein (chicken, fish, lean red meat, soy products, eggs, nuts/seeds), vegetables, and starch (potato, pasta, rice, bread) to keep your body happy.
+Your meal needs to include protein (chicken, fish, lean red meat, soy products, eggs, nuts/seeds), vegetables, healthy fats (olive oil, avocadoes, nuts), and starch (whole grains, potatoes, pasta) to keep your body happy.
 If you throw in a glass of milk and some fruit on the side, your body will be even happier.